-- This feature is sponsored by Human Resources
+- This feature is sponsored by People & Culture.

 Site builders who are comfortable editing HTML directly can add expanding/collapsing (accordion) content sections (the expand/collapse functionality is used on this very page!) to any content page or text widget.

 Once you have inserted an expanding/collapsing section, you will be able to edit it using the WYSIWYG.

 Adding a collapsible content chunk

 Expand the WYSIWYG toolbar so that you see the HTML button.
 When you click the button, a popup will appear where you can edit the HTML of your content directly.

 Each collapsible content chunk must have a container div around the whole chunk, a heading that serves as the controller, and a target div that surrounds the content that you want to expand/collapse.
 You must use the correct tags and class names for each item, otherwise the expand/collapse won’t work.